Poth and Schmidt Development Houses

 The Poth and Schmidt Development Houses is a set of six, historic, American double houses located in the Powelton Village neighborhood of Philadelphia, Pennsylvania.

 These houses were added to the National Register of Historic Places in 1983.

 History and architectural features

 Built in 1890, these historic structures are three-story brick buildings that were designed in the Queen Anne style.
 They feature mansard roofs with terra cotta shingles, front porches, and projecting three-story bay windows.
 The house that is located at 3314-3316 Arch Street has a corner tower.

-These houses were added to the National Register of Historic Places in 1983.